itsys-projekt/Har-Tel-Li/README.md

 -Changed opacity of the black footer (debatable if that looks better)

+## Update Log 1.7:

+-Added custom font (symbols only), replaced stars with custom font stars

+-Font-Readme_How_to_use is in folder font

 ### extra Update Log 0.1:

 1. Created whole new Project for more structure and fusioning the other components